aaz25/431-2021/README.md

 - All other students, including non-degree students, should register for PQHS 431.
 - The three "flavors" of 431 are otherwise identical.

 **All** students at CWRU are welcome to take the course.
-Dr. Love will begin to approve student requests made through SIS by June 1.
+Dr. Love will begin to approve student requests made through the student information system (SIS) by June 1.

 - All students who request permission prior to June 1 will be granted permission to enroll in the course at that time.
 - Students requesting permission later will be admitted to the course until we reach capacity.